A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Finding the Best Places to Retire in Canada for You

-The retirement lifestyle in Canada is so sought after because of its stunning natural beauty all around, friendly people, high-quality healthcare, and lots of fun outdoor activities to engage in.
+Retiring in Canada is a popular option because of the country’s stunning natural beauty, friendly people, high-quality healthcare, and lots of fun outdoor activities to engage in.
 While Canada’s big cities offer great amenities like great public transportation, better jobs, and lots of entertainment options, many of its small towns are in close enough proximity to the country’s bigger cities with unique perks of their own.
 Check out a mixture of some of our favorites, representing both Canada’s best big cities and small towns to retire in.

 1. Victoria, British Columbia — Big City